 ACHIEVEMENT/INNOVATION: Embraced “one-and-done” rule | Basketball Hall of Fame induction: 2015

 In 2009, Calipari—who had Final Four runs with Massachusetts (1996) and Memphis (2008)—revived a floundering program at Kentucky with aggressive recruiting.
-He coached standout, "one-and-done" freshman before sending them on their way to the NBA the next season.
+He coached standout, "one-and-done" freshmen before sending them on their way to the NBA the next season.

 "My comment to many of these kids was, ‘If you want to do what’s right for you and your family, you put your name in the draft.
 If you want to do what’s right for me and my family, why don’t you stay a couple more years?',” he told the Pittsburgh Post Gazette.
 “It’s not my rule.
 It was an NBA rule … Here’s what it comes back to—how do we do right by these kids?"

-Since he took over at Kentucky, 43 of his players have been drafted by the NBA, 31 as freshman.
+Since he took over at Kentucky, 43 of his players have been drafted by the NBA, 31 as freshmen.
 In 2010, John Wall (No. 1 overall) and DeMarcus Cousins (No. 5) were among five Kentucky freshmen drafted in the first round by NBA teams.

 6. John Thompson, Georgetown (1972-1999)

 ACHIEVEMENT: Father figure and role model | Basketball Hall of Fame induction: 1999

 Thompson, who in 1984 became the first Black coach to win an NCAA men's basketball title, was much more than a great coach.
 He was a leader, father figure and champion for African American players in an era when many in the NCAA and elsewhere in society treated them unfairly.

 In 1989, after the NCAA implemented Proposition 42, a measure banning academically ineligible freshmen from receiving scholarships, Thompson walked off the court in protest during a game.
 Proposition 42 disproportionately affected minority students.